inukshuk/bibtex-ruby/README.md

 as long as their initials are the same.
 That is to say, 'Poe, Eric A.' would be extend to 'Poe, Edgar Allen'.

+### Duplicates

+Large bibliographies often contain duplicate data, i.e., duplicate entries which are not completely identical (e.g., authors or editors with first names or initials, titles using different casing, different keywords etc.).
+BibTex-Ruby allows you to group your bibliography by any number of fields in order to detect such duplicate entries.

+    b.select_duplicates_by :year, :title
+    #=> groups the bibliography by using the year and title field as key

+    b.duplicates?
+    #=> whether or not the bibliography contains any duplicates

+For more complex requirements you can use the `#group_by` method directly.
+This methods accepts a list of arguments whose value will be used for grouping and, additionally, a block.
+The current digest and each individual entry will be passed to the block and the block's return value is used as the final digest.

+The duplicate methods above, for example, do something like this:

+    group_by(:year, :title) do |digest, entry|
+      digest.gsub(/\s+/, '').downcase
+    end

+You can use this method, for example, to match entries only by their author's last name and so on and so forth.

 ### Filters